tkunerlab/-pns_2photon_longitudinal-3Ddata-analysis/README.md

 Peripheral neural system in two-photon longitudinal 3D data analysis

-The codes are written in matlab, one can test single images or large-scale 4D datasets in a single PC or in High performance computers (HPC).
+These codes are written in matlab, users can test single images or large-scale 4D datasets in a single PC or in High performance computers (HPC).

-Steps of data processing and analysis
+Steps of 2-photon data processing and quantitative analysis

-I. Automated stitching of four 16-bit raw image stacks into a superstack
+I. Step 1: Automated stitching of four 16-bit raw image stacks into a superstack

 II.
-Identification and removal of epidermal autofluorescence via weakly-supervised learning and label propagation
+Step 2: Identification and removal of epidermal autofluorescence via weakly-supervised learning and label propagation

 III.
-Automated rigid and non-rigid 4D registration of stacks acquired at different time points
+Step 3: Method of Adaptive enhancement and conversion of 16bit images to 8bit images

 IV.
+Step 4: Automated rigid and non-rigid 4D registration of stacks acquired at different time points

-Automated neuronal segmentation, tracing and statistical neural network analysis
+V. Step 5: Automated neuronal segmentation, tracing and statistical neural network analysis

-V. Quantitative analysis of structural plasticity in SNS-mGFP and Thy1-YFP mice.
+VI.
+Step 6: Quantitative analysis of structural plasticity in SNS-mGFP and Thy1-YFP mice.

-1. Users can first download the file by click the menu "code", select download the zip file.
+1. Users can first download the file by click the menu "code", download the zip file.
-2. Since the codes are written in matlab, you can run the code step by step in matlab.
+2. Since these codes are written in matlab, you can run the code step by step in matlab.
 3. Users can use your own two-photon image stacks for testing or can use our datasets for testing.